crowcrew/CarboSem/CarboSem_JSON_Converter/README.txt

 The conversion takes in input a file called "result.json" into the folder "neo4j_JSON" and returns a file called "data.json" inside the folder ../../CarboSem/static/json/data.json (folders "CarboSem" and "CarboSem-Scripts" should be in the same folder).

-A demonstration script ("demo.py") explains how the "Entity/CarboSem_JSON_Converter.py" could works.
+A demonstration script ("demo.py") explains how the "Entity/CarboSem_JSON_Converter.py" could work.